dhamvi01/Generative-Adversarial-Networks/README.md

 Generative models are a family of AI architectures whose aim is to create data samples from scratch.
 They achieve this by capturing the data distributions of the type of things we want to generate.

 ## The GANs Framework
-a GAN is composed of two separate models, represented by neural networks:
+A GAN is composed of two separate models, represented by neural networks:
    - generator G
    - discriminator D
 The goal of the generator is to generate data samples such as to fool the discriminator.